jvandemo/copy-github-labels/README.md

 ## Options

-By default, the module is configured to use GitHub, but you can optionally pass in settings during instantiation:
+By default, `copyGitHubLabels` is configured to use GitHub, but you can optionally pass in an `options` object during instantiation:

 ```javascript
 // Define custom options